AGM-78 Standard ARM: Overview

 Originally developed for the US Navy during the late 1960s, the AGM-78 was created in large part because of the limitations of the AGM-45 Shrike, which suffered from a small warhead, limited range and a poor guidance system.
 General Dynamics was asked to create an air-launched ARM by modifying the RIM-66 SM-1 surface-to-air missile.
 This use of an "off the shelf" design greatly reduced development costs, and trials of the new weapon began in 1967 after only a year of development.
 The first operational missiles were issued in early 1968.

-The AGM-78 was nicknamed the "Starm", an abbreviation of Standard ARM.
-The first version of the missile, the A1 Mod 0, was little more than an air-launched RIM-66 with the Shrike's anti radar seeker head attached to the front.
+The AGM-78 was known as the STARM by the U.S. Navy, an abbreviation of Standard ARM.
+The first version of the missile, the AGM-78A-1 or STARM Mod 0, was little more than an air-launched RIM-66 with the Shrike's anti radar seeker head attached to the front.
 An Aerojet Mark 27 MOD 4 dual-thrust solid-rocket-powered the missile, which was fitted with a blast-fragmentation warhead.
 Although more capable, the AGM-78 was much more expensive than the AGM-45 Shrike which continued in service for some time.
 The new missile was carried by the F-105F/G and the A-6B/E.